 From Vulci.
 The word "ceramics" comes from the Greek keramikos (κεραμικος), meaning "pottery", which in turn comes from keramos (κεραμος), meaning "potter's clay. " Most traditional ceramic products were made from clay (or clay mixed with other materials), shaped and subjected to heat, and tableware and decorative ceramics are generally still made this way.
-Ceramic art

-Collage The term collage was coined by both Georges Braque and Pablo Picasso in the beginning of the 20th century when collage became a distinctive part of modern art.
+Collage.
+The term collage was coined by both Georges Braque and Pablo Picasso in the beginning of the 20th century when collage became a distinctive part of modern art.
 History Early precedents Techniques of collage were first used at the time of the invention of paper in China, around 200 BC.

 The use of collage, however, wasn't used by many people until the 10th century in Japan, when calligraphers began to apply glued paper, using texts on surfaces, when writing their poems.
 The technique of collage appeared in medieval Europe during the 13th century.
 Gold leaf panels started to be applied in Gothic cathedrals around the 15th and 16th centuries.
-Drawing Two young women (one drawing) in front of the Barberini Faun in Munich Drawing is a form of visual art that makes use of any number of drawing instruments to mark a two-dimensional medium.
+Drawing.
+Two young women (one drawing) in front of the Barberini Faun in Munich Drawing is a form of visual art that makes use of any number of drawing instruments to mark a two-dimensional medium.

 Instruments used include graphite pencils, pen and ink, inked brushes, wax color pencils, crayons, charcoal, chalk, pastels, various kinds of erasers, markers, styluses, and various metals (such as silverpoint).
 An artist who practices or works in drawing may be called a draftsman or draughtsman.
 A small amount of material is released onto a surface, leaving a visible mark.
 Glass art.
 Glass art is usually understood to refer to large modern works of art, typically one-off creations, which are substantially or wholly made in glass.

 It is distinguished from "art glass" and "studio glass" which are typically smaller and often made in editions of many identical pieces, but the boundaries are not clear-cut.
 Glass art is more likely to be exhibited in public spaces rather than in homes.
 Glass panels Glass sculpture Statuesque or monumental one-off glass sculptures, such as those by Livio Seguso and the partnership of Stanislav Libenský and Jaroslava Brychtová come under "Glass art".
 Metalworking.
 Machining a bar of metal on a lathe Metalworking is the process of working with metals to create individual parts, assemblies, or large-scale structures.

 It is a technique of decorative art or interior decoration.
-Most mosaics are made of small, flat, roughly square, pieces of stone or glass of different colors, known as tesserae; but mosaics, especially floor mosaics, may also be made of small rounded pieces of stone, and called "pebble mosaics".
+Most mosaics are made of small, flat, roughly square, pieces of stone or glass of different colors, known as tesserae; but some, especially floor mosaics, may also be made of small rounded pieces of stone, and called "pebble mosaics".
 History Aztec skull mask with mosaic decoration The earliest known examples of mosaics made of different materials were found at a temple building in Abra, Mesopotamia, and are dated to the second half of 3rd millennium BC.

 The medium is commonly applied to the base with a brush but other implements, such as knives, sponges, and airbrushes, can be used.
 Paintings may have for their support such surfaces as walls, paper, canvas, wood, glass, lacquer, clay, leaf, copper or concrete, and may incorporate multiple other materials including sand, clay, paper, gold leaf as well as objects.
 In art, the term painting describes both the act and the result of the action.
 However, the term is also used outside of art as a common trade among craftsmen and builders.
 Elements Intensity Color and tone Non-traditional elements Rhythm Rhythm is important in painting as well as in music.
 Paper art.
 Paper folding.
 Printmaking.
 Printmaking is the process of making artworks by printing, normally on paper.

 Printmaking normally covers only the process of creating prints that have an element of originality, rather than just being a photographic reproduction of a painting.
 Except in the case of monotyping, the process is capable of producing multiples of a same piece, which is called a print.
 Each print produced is not considered a "copy" but rather is considered an "original".

 Etymology The word "photography" was created from the Greek roots φωτός (phōtos), genitive of φῶς (phōs), "light" and γραφή (graphé) "representation by means of lines" or "drawing", together meaning "drawing with light".
 Several people may have coined the same new term from these roots independently.
 History Precursor technologies A camera obscura used for drawing images Photography is the result of combining several technical discoveries.
 Learn Photography Faster!